devauxbr/scraping-app/README.md

 ### How does it work ?

-The interface (index.html) is a static page that you can access from anywhere you want, and containing javascript code making AJAX call to the server.
+The interface (index.html) contains javascript code making AJAX call to the server side.

 The server is an [express.js](http://expressjs.com/) app that retrieves the two URLs from the front-end client, and uses [request](https://www.npmjs.com/package/request), [jsdom](https://www.npmjs.com/package/jsdom) and [jQuery](https://jquery.com/) to load the pages and scrap the relevant content.